 Your clock faces

 This will be the main structure of your clock and act as the base or foundation for the theme you decide to incorporate.

 The brain of your clock will be the timing mechanism.
-This can be acquired by salvaging it from an old clock or like myself just a quick trip down to the local shops.
+This can be acquired by salvaging it from an old clock or just a quick trip down to the local hardware shop.

 The tools you will need is entirely dependent on your own design.

 - Router – To sink the clock mechanism into the workpiece.
 (If your workpiece is thin enough to allow the shaft of the clock mechanism to protrude trough the face of the clock you will not require a router)

 - Drill – To pilot the centre hole for the clock mechanism.
 (The bit size will be determined by the mechanism shaft)

 - Glue gun – To fix clock mechanism to the workpiece.
 (Can be fixed with screws also)

 Using some simple math, find the centre of your workpiece and drill a hole that would accommodate the shaft of the clock mechanism.

 (This is important as the centre will be your reference point from which you will plot the rest of your layout).